32 Food Pairings That Dial Up Your Weight Loss

 Tuna + Ginger

 Want to look slim and fit on the beach?
-Look no further than the ocean—or at least the oceanside sushi joint.
+Look no further than the ocean—or at least the beachside sushi joint.
 Pairing a tuna roll or a few pieces of tuna sashimi with ginger, the oft-overlooked pickled spice that comes on your plate, can help your abs shine through.
 Ginger accelerates gastric emptying, which helps diminish that “food baby” look more rapidly than other foods, and it also blocks several genes and enzymes in the body that promote bloat-causing inflammation.
-Tuna’s role on this team is important, too; it’s a primo source of docosahexaenoic acid, an type of omega-3 fat that can ward off stress chemicals that promote flab storage and down-regulate fat genes in the stomach, stopping belly fat cells from growing larger.
-More on this: The Best and Worst Sushi Rolls for Weight Loss
+Tuna’s role on this team is important, too; it’s a prime source of docosahexaenoic acid, a type of omega-3 fat that can ward off stress chemicals that promote flab storage and down-regulate fat genes in the stomach, stopping belly fat cells from growing larger.

 Apples + Watermelon

 All fruits are healthy, but some fight fat better than others.
 And when you put the best of the best together in one simple fruit salad, you’ve got yourself a solid defense against health-harming flab.
 Apples are one of the very best sources of fiber in the fruit kingdom—and the nutrient is integral to reducing visceral fat.
-In fact, a recent study found that over five years, for every 10-gram increase in soluble fiber eaten per day, visceral fat diminished by 3.7 percent.
-Watermelon, which is one of our Best Fruits for Fat Loss, adds fuel to the waist-whittling fire by improving lipid profiles and lowering fat accumulation.
+In fact, a Wake Forest Baptist Medical Center study found that over five years, for every 10-gram increase in soluble fiber eaten per day, visceral fat diminished by 3.7 percent.
+Watermelon, which is one of our best fruits for fat loss, adds fuel to the waist-whittling fire by improving lipid profiles and lowering fat accumulation.
 This dynamic duo makes for a delicious, healthy dessert or anytime snack, and is sure to turn your two-pack into a six-pack—stat!

 Corn + Beans

 While eating something that can make your belly bloated may not sound like the best way to lose weight, it’s actually a solid strategy.
-Eating a calorie-restricted diet that includes four weekly servings of protein- and fiber-rich legumes aids weight loss more effectively than a calorie-equivalent diet that doesn’t include beans, say Spanish researchers.
+Eating a calorie-restricted diet that includes two daily servings of protein- and fiber-rich legumes aids weight loss more effectively than a calorie-equivalent diet that doesn’t include beans, a study in Arya Atherosceloris says.
 Besides tasting delicious, pairing beans with corn can help boost the slimming effects.
 Corn, like bananas, contains resistant starch, a type of carb that dodges digestion.
 In turn, the body isn’t able to absorb as many of the corn’s calories or glucose, a nutrient that’s stored as fat if it’s not burned off, aiding weight loss efforts.
 To reap the benefits, create a tasty corn and bean side dish.
 Combine salt- and BPA-free cans of corn and beans in a saucepan and warm over medium heat.
 Season with ground pepper and cilantro.
 Add the mixture to greens for a waist-trimming salad, use it as a flavorful topper for grilled chicken, or load the mixture into a toasted whole-grain pita pocket for a quick, on-the-go lunch.

 Coffee + Cinnamon

 Fight fat and ward off diet-derailing hunger with a cup of cinnamon-spiked coffee.
-It’s one of the fat-burning tips from the all-new Zero Belly Diet that has helped people lose up to 16 pounds in 14 days.
+It’s one of the fat-burning tips from the Zero Belly Diet that has helped people lose up to 16 pounds in 14 days.
 The spice is sitting in just about every coffee shop in America, but very few people sprinkle any in their cup–big mistake.
 Cinnamon is practically calorie-free and can add a major flavor punch to your morning java.
 What’s more, it contains powerful antioxidants that are proven to reduce the accumulation of belly flab.
-(These are just some of the reasons it’s one of our Best Spices for Weight Loss.)
 Pair that with an appetite-suppressing cup of caffeine, and you’ve got quite the powerful six-pack carving duo.
 Bonus: If you’re making coffee at home, add cinnamon right into your brew-pot with the grinds for an even better taste and all the same weight loss benefits.